Its major environmental issues include:

 During the July-August 2006 conflict between Israel and Hizballah, Syria placed its military forces on alert but did not intervene directly on behalf of its ally Hizballah.

-In May 2007 Bashar al-Asad was elected to his second term as president.
+In May 2007 Bashar al-Assad was elected to his second term as president.

-Approximately two million Iraqis have fled the conflict in Iraq with the majority taking refuge in Syria and Jordan
+Approximately two million Iraqis have fled the conflict in Iraq with the majority taking refuge in Syria and Jordan.
+In 2015 a massive exodus of Syrians has resulted from the rise of the terrorist organization of ISIS and the ongoing assault of Assad on the Syrian people.

 Influenced by major uprisings that began elsewhere in the region, antigovernment protests broke out in the southern province of Da'ra in March 2011 with protesters calling for the repeal of the restrictive Emergency Law allowing arrests without charge, the legalization of political parties, and the removal of corrupt local officials.
 Since then demonstrations and unrest have spread to nearly every city in Syria, but the size and intensity of protests have fluctuated over time, and Aleppo and Damascus have remained relatively calm.
 The government has responded to unrest with a mix of concessions - including the repeal of the Emergency Law and approving new laws permitting new political parties and liberalizing local and national elections - and force.
 However, the government's response has failed to meet opposition demands for Asad to step down, and the government's ongoing security operations to quell unrest and a rise in armed opposition activity have led to violent clashes between government forces and oppositionists.

-In November 2011, international pressure on the ASAD regime intensified as the 22-nation Arab League and Turkey voted to impose economic sanctions.
-Former UN Secretary-General Kofi Annan, appointed as the joint UN-Arab League envoy to Syria, met with President ASAD in March 2012 to propose a cease-fire which included the withdrawal of government troops from Syrian towns and villages.
-Former UN Secretary-General Kofi Annan, appointed as the joint UN-Arab League envoy to Syria, met with President ASAD in March 2012 to propose a cease fire.
+In November 2011, international pressure on the Assad regime intensified as the 22-nation Arab League and Turkey voted to impose economic sanctions.
+Former UN Secretary-General Kofi Annan, appointed as the joint UN-Arab League envoy to Syria, met with President Assad in March 2012 to propose a cease-fire which included the withdrawal of government troops from Syrian towns and villages.
+Former UN Secretary-General Kofi Annan, appointed as the joint UN-Arab League envoy to Syria, met with President Assad in March 2012 to propose a cease fire.
 Despite a brief lull in hostilities immediately following a 12 April agreement, fighting resumed and in several locations intensified through the end of May.
-Some estimates put the death toll at well over 9,000 since fighting began in March 2011.
+Some estimates put the death toll at well over 250,000 since fighting began in March 2011.

-Location: Middle East, bordering the Mediterranean Sea, between Lebanon and Turkey
+Location: Middle East, bordering the Mediterranean Sea, between Lebanon, Israel, Iraq and Turkey

 Geographic Coordinates: 35 00 N, 38 00 E